top of page

 We are excited to let you know that we are partnered with both The Lactation Network and Wildflower Health to help get your consultation covered by your insurance company!
 These organizations help parents and parents-to-be get the lactation support they deserve, covered by their insurance as it is difficult for IBCLCs to get in network with most insurance plans.
 It's always worth checking to see if your insurance plan may qualify!
 They are adding more plans all the time.

-For select health plans TLN and Wildflower cover in-persons and telehealth consultations with an IBCLC at no out of pocket cost.
-They handle the paperwork and bill your insurance directly.
+For select health plans, TLN and Wildflower cover a pre-determined number of in-persons and telehealth consultations with an IBCLC at no out of pocket cost.
+They handle the paperwork and bill your insurance directly and we provide the service.
 Pre-approval is required and is obtained online.
 It is important to do this in advance of your visit as we cannot guarantee retroactive coverage.
 Let’s see if we can get it covered!
 To see if your specific plan participates and get pre-approved, use the links below to apply online.

 To see if your plan participates and get pre-approved, apply online using the buttons below!